 The Eufaula City Board of Education does not discriminate on the basis of race, color, religion, national origin, sex, disability or age in any of its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following people have been designated to handle inquiries regarding the non-discrimination policies: Laura Stewart, Special Education Services and ECS Title IX Coordinator, by emailing laura.Stewart@ecsk12.org, Deltonya Warren, Assistant Superintendent by emailing deltonya.warren@ecsk12.org or Jan Bowen, Director of Special Education, by emailing jan.bowen@ecsk12.org.
+The following people have been designated to handle inquiries regarding the non-discrimination policies: Dr. Brandon Kiser, ECS Title IX Coordinator, by emailing brandon.kiser@ecsk12.org, Deltonya Warren, Assistant Superintendent by emailing deltonya.warren@ecsk12.org Jan Director of Special Education, emailing or Bowen, bv jan.bowen@ecsk12.org.